 You are here

-Cattram has a PhD and a Masters in Biostatistics from the University of Melbourne.
+Cattram completed a PhD in biostatistics in 2015 (University of Melbourne) which focused on multiple imputation and missing data methodology.
+She also has a Master of Biostatistics from the University of Melbourne (Biostatistics Collaboration of Australia).
 During her Masters, she spent several periods abroad, including internships at the World Health Organization and the Research and Training Centre for Community Development in Vietnam.
-She returned to Australia in 2011 and commenced a PhD, which focused on multiple imputation, a statistical method for handling missing data.

 - Student Conference Award, International Society for Clinical Biostatistics, 2013

 - Student Travel Award, Statistical Society of Australia, 2013

 - Annual Award for Excellence, Biostatistics Collaboration of Australia, 2008 and 2009

 Cattram’s research portfolio spans statistical methodology and applied research in maternal and child health, with a focus on vaccines and vaccine preventable diseases in the Asia-Pacific region.
 She has been working in pneumococcal vaccine research since 2014.
 Major projects include pneumococcal conjugate vaccine (PCV) trials in Vietnam and the Gambia, and PCV impact evaluations in Fiji, Mongolia, Laos, and Papua New Guinea.